 How can you get started on GAPS™ protocol without having a meltdown?

-Like I mentioned in the past, there are many online classes and programs that I’d recommend for gut health.
+Like I mentioned in the past, there are many online classes and programs that I'd recommend for gut health.
 But GAPS Protocol is a very specific diet of healing your gut while using certain foods.
-As you can imagine, it’s not easy to be on GAPS™ if you are not committed.
-You need guidance to help you with questions and pull you thru rough times.
-If you have any questions about how to start GAPS, email me.
-I can help you get started.
+As you can imagine, it's not easy to be on GAPS™ if you are not committed.
+If you need guidance and help you go through the diet, there are GAPS practitioners all over the world who can help you.
+These are certified GAPS practitioners who are doctors, Chiropractors, nutritionist who go through training to be certified.